tbanik/ui-testing/README.md

 9. Returns to the account creation screen.

 ##Some test info to use to see all the logic at work:
+* first of all, just press register to see the required field test.
 * "tony.banik@gmail.com" - to see the "this email is already registered" message.
 * "test@example.com" - to see the warning about possible safety issues.
 * passwords: